Our work

 In the ATMI workshop, students will learn how to work cooperatively with others, compete for fun and enjoyment, and work autonomously on their own to achieve a common goal.

 This style of learning mimics the dynamic of a typical decorating team, where a group has been formed by the employer to achieve a professional finish.
-A goal is set, and teams must work together to achieve this goal.
+A goal is set, and teams must work together to achieve this goal under the direction of Master Painter and decorators.

 Group Work -